darolew/css548/parser/readme.txt

  3. any function call inside an array access.

 The original implementation of tracker includes a stack that stored the number of dimension of each array it encountered.
-The parser signalled the tracker every time a dimension was the array was accessed.
+The parser signaled the tracker every time a dimension was the array was accessed.
 These numbers would be tracked together in one stack frame.
 When the number of acesses == the number of dimension on the the stack,